We're under construction.

 This is the report we gave to Town Meeting this year about the project and our plans moving forward:

-To donate to ChiRP!, please visit Cary Library Foundation's donation page.
+To donate to this project, please visit Cary Library Foundation's donation page.